Features Tools Pricing Docs Contact Dashboard

 Surprising antipodal facts

-• 71% of antipodes are underwater.
+• About 71% of antipodes are underwater.
 Most of the Earth's surface is ocean, so if you pick a random point and dig down, you'll most likely emerge in the middle of the Indian or Pacific Ocean.

 • The Philippines ↔ Brazil.
 Manila is nearly antipodal to eastern Brazil — one of the few large-land-to-large-land pairings.